Hvar Itinerary – the best of Hvar Island in 3, 5 or 7 days

 Take the first day to explore Hvar town and its beautiful beaches.
 Start the day by visiting the Spanjola Fortress, then find some shade in the narrow alleys of Hvar old town and discover its history and imposing architecture.

 Join this walking tour for a guided experience and a similar route as the one I suggest below.
-A knowledgeable guide will explain the sights and history into more detail and the tour price includes all entrance fees!
+A knowledgeable guide will explain the sights and history in more detail and the tour price includes all entrance fees!

 When it gets too hot it’s time to go for a swim, before ending the day with a beautiful sunset display with drink in hand at Falko beach bar.